nextgis/ngf-tutorial/tutorials/M_maplibre_vue_webpack/README.md

-# Misc.1 NgwMapbox with Vue and Webpack
+# Misc.1 NgwMaplibreGL with Vue and Webpack

 ## Practice